behu-kea/first-semester-java/topics/03 - programflow/array.md

-### Exercise 7
+### Exercise 7 - Level 3

 ![Exercise 7](../../assets/Array exercise.png)

-### Exercise 8
+### Exercise 8 - Level 3

 Write a Java program to compute the average value of an array of integers except the largest and smallest values.

-### Exercise 9
+### Exercise 9 - Level 3

-.Write a Java program to check if the sum of all the 10's in the array is exactly 30.
+Write a Java program to check if the sum of all the 10's in the array is exactly 30.
 Return false if the condition does not satisfy, otherwise true

-### Exercise 10
+### Exercise 10 - Level 3

 Write a Java program to remove the duplicate elements of a given array and return the new length of the array.